 Ten!
 Language arts lesson plans for the end of the school year.
+Teaching in June?
+Try a few language arts lesson plans for June.

 We are tired teachers, but we understand that we want to send our students into the summer inspired.
 Hopefully, they read over summer break, write, maybe research ideas they are passionate about.
 We are excited that the school year is over, but did I mention that we are tired?